 Thank you very much for your helpful comments.
 We hope that the newly revised manuscript addressed your main concerns.
 While the idea sounds interesting, the paper requires further clarification and enhancements to address the following points: - Applications: The authors should provide further clarification on the potential applications of their proposed method.

 Thank you.
 Per the “Major Changes to the Manuscript” (Point 1), we discuss potential applications of our proposed method swapping method, including imputing missing values, nowcasting, and anonymizing sensitive time series, on page XXX.

+Citations for using features for these applications

 - The authors should explain why the data owner cannot provide the forecaster with the original or degraded model weights.
 This comparison would help illustrate the advantages and limitations of the proposed approach.